Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 How is TR diagnosed?

 Your healthcare provider will examine you.
-Tell him or her if you have any heart or lung conditions, or have a family history of these.
-Also tell him or her if you take medicine to help you lose weight.
+Tell your provider if you have any heart or lung conditions, or have a family history of these.
+Also tell your provider if you take medicine to help you lose weight.
 You may also need any of the following:

 - X-ray or MRI pictures may show an enlarged heart or problems with your valve or lungs.
 You may be given contrast liquid to help the heart and lungs show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+The MRI machine contains a powerful magnet.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - A stress test helps healthcare providers see how well your tricuspid valve works under stress.
 Healthcare providers may place stress on your heart with exercise or medicine.